autocrypt/protected-headers/draft-protected-headers.in.md

    * *Exposed Headers* are any headers outside the Cryptographic Payload (protected or not).
    * *Obscured Headers* are any Protected Headers which have been modified or removed from the set of Exposed Headers.
    * *Legacy Display Part* is a MIME construct which guarantees visibility of data from the Original Headers which may have been removed or obscured from the Unprotected Headers.
+   * *User-Facing Headers* are explained and enumerated in {{user-facing-headers}}.

+### User-Facing Headers {#user-facing-headers}

+Of all the headers that an e-mail message may contain, only a handful are typically presented directly to the user.
+The user-facing headers are:

+ - `Subject`
+ - `From`
+ - `To`
+ - `Cc`
+ - `Date`

+The above is a complete list.
+No other headers are considered "user-facing".

+Other headers may affect the visible rendering of the message (e.g., `References` and `In-Reply-To` may affect the placement of a message in a threaded discussion), but they are not directly displayed to the user and so are not considered "user-facing" for the purposes of this document.

 Protected Headers Summary